gdsbook/book/notebooks/04_spatial_weights.md

 plt.legend()
 ```

 From this, we can see that the two distributions are distinct, with the distribution of difference in *non-neighboring* tracts being slightly more dispersed than that for *neighboring* tracts.
-Thus, on the whole, this means that neighboring tracts have more *smaller differences in wealth* than nonneighboring tracts.
+Thus, on the whole, this means that neighboring tracts have more *smaller differences in wealth* than non-neighboring tracts.
 This is consistent with the behavior we will talk about in later chapters concerning *spatial autocorrelation*, the tendency for observations to be statistically more similar to nearby observations than they are to distant observations.

 With this, we can then find our *most extreme* observed differences in wealth.
 Since our links are symmetric, the table sort is symmetric.
 So, we can focus only on focal observations with *the most extreme* difference in wealth from their immediate neighbors, focusing only on those where the *focal* is higher.